lawrennd/old_talks/_mlai/dimensionality-reduction.md

 or because he doesn't like ironing.
 All of these may *increase* in probability given our observation, but they are still *latent* variables.
-Unless we follow the man back to his appartment, or start making other enquirires about the man, we don't know the true answer.
+Unless we follow the man back to his appartment, or start making other enquirires about the man, we don't know the true answer.}

-It's clear that to do inference about any complex system we *must* include latent variables.
+\notes{It's clear that to do inference about any complex system we *must* include latent variables.
 Latent variables are extremely powerful.
 In robotics, they are used to represent the *state* of the robot.
 The state of the robot may include its position (in x, y coordinates) its